SigNoz/Awesome-OpenTelemetry/README.md

 ## Introduction:

-OpenTelemetry is an open-source project, which allows you to collect, export, and generate traces, logs, and metrics (also known as the three pillars of observability).
+**OpenTelemetry** is an open-source project, which allows you to collect, export, and generate *traces*, *logs*, and, *metrics* (also known as the three pillars of observability).
 It is a set of APIs and SDKs.

-Opentelemetry was formed in 2019 by merge of 2 other open source projects, OpenTracing and OpenConcensus.

-OpenTracing - Distributed Tracing

-OpenConcesnsus - Metrics and Distributed Traces

-> _Items marked with ![Open-Source Software][oss icon] are open-source software.
-Items marked with ![Freeware][freeware icon] are free._
+> “When we announced the OpenTelemetry project in 2019, we envisioned it as the next major version of both OpenTracing and OpenCensus,” said Ben Sigelman, one of the co-creators of both OpenTracing and OpenTelemetry.

 ## Contents